HISTORY OF OCTOBER 31

 See my mini-series here on the life of Martin Luther.

 On October 31, 1517, the story goes, an Augustinian monk named Martin Luther nailed to the door of the Castle Church in Wittenberg, Germany, 95 propositions or theses and marked the beginning of the Reformation.
-Of course, the Reformation began long before that, but this date proves to be a convenient coat hanger for historians to mark the beginning of the Protestant* Reformation.
+Of course, the Reformation began long before that, but this date is a convenient coat-hanger for historians to mark the beginning of the Protestant* Reformation.

 Pope Leo X, who was then financing the building of St. Peter’s Basilica in Rome (for $46 million), suggested that Albert borrow the money from the wealthy Fugger banking family in Augsburg.
-Albert was able to secure half the funds from Jacob Fugger, banker to the Pope and the Hapsburg Dynasty, and for the rest, he sold indulgences.
+Albert was able to secure half the funds from Jacob Fugger, banker to the Pope and the Hapsburg Dynasty – Fugger was worth about $400 billion in today’s money – and for the rest, Albert sold indulgences.

 An indulgence was a document that freed the holder from the temporal penalty of sin.
 The sale of indulgences, originally introduced during the Crusades, remained a favored source of papal income.
 In exchange for a meritorious work — frequently, a contribution to a worthy cause or a pilgrimage to a shrine — the Roman church offered the sinner exemption from his acts of penance by drawing upon its “treasury of merits.”